Seggan/SFCalc/README.md

 Amount is the number of items you want to craft.
 It defaults to 1 if you don't specify any amount.

 You can also open a GUI version by simply typing /sfcalc without any arguments.

+There is also another command that has the same format: /sfneeded.
+However, this only displays the resources left to create the item.

 Minecraft version: 1.15.2, reportedly works on 1.16.2